zhl010/CSE-15L/index.md

 PS: If you meet problems that cannot be resolved by reading this tutorial, google it.

-## 3.Try some command remotely
+## 3. Try some command remotely

-Now you are connected to the server, try to run some commands on it.
+You are connected to the server successfully, try to run some commands on it.

 Let's run the following commands for example: